 The hamsters are healthy now.
 I cleaned the original cage and prepared a makeshift one, so they could be separated.
 I have a massive order being shipped from Amazon.
 In it is two cages (Kaytee's Critter Trail brand), hamster exercise balls, bedding, igloos, yogurt drops, and other miscellaneous hamster care items.
 We plan to buy even more cages and link the cages together, to further expand each hamsters' living space.

 These hamsters are sweeties.
 Bunny isn't as jumpy.
 She's very curious and more readily runs to your hand/up your arm.
 Hammy needs quite a bit of coaxing to get her out of her cage.
-What sticks with me is no matter how jumpy either of them have been, they have not bitten me or Michael.
-After picking them up and while they're exploring there have been nibbles - but there is a difference between an experimental "is this food? oh, no it's not.
+What sticks with me is no matter how jumpy either of them have been, they have not bitten me or M. After picking them up and while they're exploring there have been nibbles - but there is a difference between an experimental "is this food? oh, no it's not.
 I'm going to move on" and "I wish to hurt you."
 Even when I'm picking up Hammy and she is anxious about it, she has never bitten.